-Adhere to the switching cycles specified in chapter "2.4 Appropriate Use"

-The impeller of the fan is designed for high loads.
-Nevertheless, it can be damaged by repeated, impermissible, rapid starting and stopping.
-This breaks the impeller and parts of it are thrown out of the discharge side.
+Adhere to the switching cycles specified in chapter 2.4, page 11 impeller and parts of it are thrown out of the discharge side.
 People hit with fragments suffer serious injuries.
-Adhere to the maximum number of switching operations (see chapter 2.4) per hour and the information on maintenance and repair.
+Adhere to the maximum number of switching operations (see chapter 2.4, page 11) per hour and the information on maintenance and repair.